kexiZeroing/kexiZeroing.github.io/src/blog/react-server-side-rendering.md

 ## Adding Server-Side Rendering
 SSR focuses on initial page load, sending pre-rendered HTML to the client that must then be hydrated with downloaded JavaScript before it behaves as a typical React app.
 SSR also only happens one time: when directly navigating to a page.

 Let’s create a simple React component App.
-We will render this component on the server-side and hydrate it on the client-side. *(The HTML React creates on the server must perfectly match what React tries to create in the browser.)*
+We will render this component on the server-side and hydrate it on the client-side.

 ```js
 // client/components/App/index.js